What Is Structural Engineering?

 To do this, they are also responsible for evaluating, estimating, and choosing the right materials for the construction of a structure, as well as computing and determining loads and grade requirements for them.

-We all know the pyramids.
+We’ve all heard of the Great Pyramids of Giza.
 They’re known for their stability and enduring construction with a structural form that can be scaled.

-And that’s the finest achievement for a structural engineer right there.
+And that’s the finest achievement for a structural engineer.

-To be able to select only the best and most fitting material for the structure’s environment that will be able to keep its resistance against wear and tear brought about by the weather and climate, as well as natural disasters.
+To be able to select only the best and most fitting material relative to the structure’s purpose and environment that will help it to resist wear and tear brought about by weather, climate, and natural disasters.

 But of course, even without the records, structural engineering dates back even earlier.
 The very first time a shelter was made using twigs with vines to support them, the primitive huts made of big leaves and stones, as well as the Hanging Gardens of Babylon and the sophisticated Grecian temples.